gissit/recrut-bot/README.md

 2. **Pass Initial Context to Both Bots**
    This prompt is sent to both Gemini and OpenAI.

-   > ⚠️ **Note**: Including full files in the prompt consumes a lot of tokens — but this is just a POC.
+   > ⚠️ **Note**: Including full files in the prompt consumes a large number of tokens, do not use too large files — but this is just a POC.

 3. **Inject Role-Specific Prompts**:
    - `prompts/recruiter.txt` is passed to **Gemini** as a **user message** (⚠️ Gemini does not support `system` role).